 Pro Tips:

 - This recipe is set for a smaller crock pot of 3 to 4 quarts and 4 servings of aboutย 2 cups each.
 It is a perfect recipe to double for a full-size crock pot and make 8 servings.
-A half recipe will fit in a 2-quart mini crock pot.
-You can also cook the smaller amount in the larger crock pot.
+Or a half recipe in a mini 2-quart crock pot.
+Specific instructions are in the recipe post.

-- The amount of chicken, like most ingredients in many soups and stews, can vary some.
-1 to 1 ยฝ pounds range is fine.
+- Like most ingredients in soups and stews, the amount of chicken can vary.
+A range of 1 to 1 ยฝ pounds is fine.
 Use either breasts or thighs.

 - Other ingredients like celery, carrots, and potatoes can also vary by the amount you have.

-- Like most chicken stews, this is a bland recipe.
+- Like most chicken stews, this is a somewhat bland recipe.
 Spice to your taste.
 Thyme is suggested by most, but we usually leave it out.
-The optional tomato is a nice addition.
+The optional tomato is a nice addition, but it needs adjustments of salt and pepper.

 - This is a thinner stew.
-In this recipe, a slurry of cornstarch in cold water.
+In this recipe, a slurry of cornstarch is added to cold water.

 - If the vegetables are not tender at the end of cooking, go a bit longer.